 Here are some ideas for outdoor fun that work at home, or at the park, a friend’s house, or as a distraction at a barbecue or other event that may be less otherwise less than an ideal sensory environment.
 These gross-motor toys can also serve as a great bridge to help connect with neurotypical peers.

 - The stomp rocket promotes hand-foot coordination, and the regular one flies exceptionally high.
 (Choose the junior option if you want a little less height, or have a smaller yard).

 - This fun bubble toy requires hand-eye coordination that Mr. Diggy doesn’t quite have yet – but he LOVES bubbles of all shapes and sizes.
-Plus it promotes, ahem, sibling interaction with some help from brother B.
+Plus if coordination is still developing, it can be a fun sibling activity, regardless of age.

 - This Gigaball is awesome- but it does come with a caveat – if you leave it out in the elements for too long, it will deflate prematurely.
 Oh- and DEFINITELY use a pump, not your lungs to inflate it.
 That being said, it is a ton of fun once it’s inflated, and formed the centerpiece of a great birthday party.

 - A Zoom Ball is great for a playdate (or sibling play) as it takes two to make it work.